maegul/zekell_sqlite/notes.md

 * If/when creating a new note with such syntax, the title will have to be checked to be only ASCII
   - pretty easy in python

+#### Managing new links to potentially new notes

+* While writing a note, two hurdles might occur
+  - Inserting a link by the id is difficult as the ID is hard to remember
+  - Inserting a link to a note you haven't created yet but want to.

+* For the first problem, the only two alternatives are:
+  - Parse links with titles only and match the written title against the database.
+Sounds good and easy, as titles are easier to remember, but in practice it will go wrong frequently I imagine
+  - Use an automated process (through a text editor for instance) for searching for notes and inserting appropriate links
+    + Would be good to ensure that this facility is not bound to any text editor and can be run through a CLI or web API

+* For the second problem, the two solutions are similar in nature to those above:
+  - Parse for links that lack an ID (_but have a title!_), and create those new notes when the note is parsed (perhaps optionally so)
+    + **I Actually like this.**  It can be a clean fallback which can be run at all times in the process of parsing notes.
+Parse for `new_links`, create new notes, go back and replace new links with actual links (with ids).  **Kinda a nice to have at this pint though.**
+  - A quick automated process for creating a new note from some easily selectable text (again, inside a text editor but should not be bound to the text editor's API)

 ### Front Matter